Ryan Grim: Drop Site News

+Breaking Points

+Grim joined Breaking Points in 2022 as a co-host alongside Emily Jashinsky, after leaving The Hill's Rising.
+Two pair hosted the show on Tuesdays, named Counterpoints.
+As of 2026, Counterpoints has been dissolved, and Breaking Points has incorporated Jashinsky and Grim into the program throughout the week.
+Grim co-hosts the show frequently alongside Jashinsky or the other co-hosts, Enjeti and Ball.

 Publishing

 Following the move to The Intercept, Grim and Alex Lawson established Strong Arm Press, a small imprint printing press.
 Grim launched the press because he felt that the first Trump administration was moving too quickly for the standard publishing cycle, which takes around a year to publish a book.
 He launched Strong Arm Press to accommodate shorter, cheaper, lower-volume books with a shorter publishing turnaround time.
 The first title published was Out of the Ooze, a profile of Tom Price that reached Amazon's top 100 list.
 Books are funded through crowdfunding campaigns.
 Grim published We've Got People, a history of progressivism and the Democratic Party, through Strong Arm Press in 2019.

-Notable corrections

-In 2016, Grim published a blog post in which he questioned FiveThirtyEights models and predictions for the 2016 United States presidential election.
-Grim's criticisms were later repudiated by FiveThirtyEight founder Nate Silver, and Grim issued corrections to his post.
+In 2023, he published The Squad: AOC and the Hope of a Political Revolution.

+Personal life

+Grim is married and has four children.

+Grim made headlines after he got into a physical altercation with Fox News host Jesse Watters, over treatment of Watters toward one of Grim's former Huffpost colleagues, at the 2016 White House Correspondents dinner.